Logo

 Sec.
 22d – Rural and isolated districts

-Governor: Increases funding in this section by $885,000, a 7.5% increase, for payments to rural and isolated districts.
+Increases funding in this section by $705,900, a 6.1% increase, for rural and isolated districts.

-Sec 22k and 22l – Transportation funding
+Sec 22l – Transportation funding

-Governor: Maintains $125 million for districts to offset transportation costs.
+Maintains $125 million for districts to offset transportation costs and changes the funding groups from quartiles to octiles.

 Sec.
-25l – Early Warning and intervention system – NEW
+25l – Early warning and intervention system – NEW

-Governor: Appropriates $5 million to an ISD for an early warning intervention and monitoring system for students at risk of dropping out of high school.
+Appropriates $5 million to an ISD for an early warning intervention and monitoring system for students at risk of dropping out of high school.

 Sec.
 27k – Student loan repayment